Have this post read to you in a natural voice, so you can do other things:

 - How to Build a Go-To Market Plan – Chief Outsiders

-These may just be a starting point for you and your company – marketing plan templates, tools, and strategies really only can introduce some concepts, and prepare you for action.
+These may just be starting points for you and your company – marketing plan templates, tools, and strategies really only can introduce some concepts and prepare you for action.

-Because each company has it’s own unique market, it’s own unique needs – we suggest reviewing these marketing strategy tools and documents, perhaps identifying one that best fits you, but then changing it significantly to best fit your organization.
+Because each company has it’s own unique market and it’s own unique needs.
+We suggest reviewing these marketing strategy tools and documents.
+Perhaps you’ll identify one that best fits you, but then changing it to best fit your organization.

-We wish you luck in planning your companies next steps for your marketing, and most importantly – have fun!
+We wish you luck in planning your companies next steps for marketing.
+Most importantly – have fun!

 Bonus: An Easy, Free Marketing Budgeting One Page Template

 If you want to create a marketing budget – the first important step is to determine what’s a reasonable budget for your particular industry.
 That can mean as low as 4% for medical markets or really high ‘cost of goods sold’ services, and as high as 40-50% in B2C products – but generally, it’s around 6-12% on average.